Premier League Transfer True Values

 Measuring the True Value of Transfers in the Premier League

-For all the talk about transfers in the Premier League and the the record summer transfer fees paid in 2022, a lot of the conversation is connected to whether such expenditure is value for money.
+For all the talk about transfers in the Premier League a lot of the conversation is connected to whether such expenditure is value for money.
 Not only that, but how exactly does a player prove his worth.

 From a forward’s point of view, we always hear the phrase “paying off a slice of their transfer fee” when they score a goal and although that is a neat soundbite for commentators to spout, there is no absolute value to a goal being netted in the Premier League.

-While that value could be measured in silverware and although Jack Grealish has certainly had his detractors since his £100m move from Aston Villa to Manchester City, he has already helped himself to a Premier League winners medal and repaid some of the money City manager Pep Guardiola chose to splash out
+While that value could be measured in silverware and although Jack Grealish has had his detractors since moving from Aston Villa to Manchester City for £100m, his success over the past few years has undoubtedly paid off some of the money City manager Pep Guardiola chose to splash out

 Although one could argue that such success is nothing more than residual value and if a player is not actually delivering in terms of goals or assists, then those same detractors will be ready to claim a certain player is a flop.